Oral Communication Proficiency

 Oral Communication Proficiency courses will:

-- Require students to present at least one formal oral presentation, along with a variety of other oral presentations, such as student-led class discussions.
+- Require students to present at least one formal oral presentation, along with a variety of other oral presentations.

-- Instruct students in delivering oral presentations that are designed to be lively and interesting, and in the virtues of effective communication, including a clearly focused topic, a unified thesis, supporting evidence, and language that is precise, concise, and appropriate for the rhetorical situation.
+- Instruct students in delivering oral presentations that are designed to be engaging; appropriate to the occasion, audience, and discipline; and effectively communicate a clearly focused topic, a unified thesis, and supporting evidence, using language that is precise and concise.

 Notes